 Apathy: Potential Causes And Treatments

-Most people experience times when they feel they don’t care anymore.
-They may experience stress and start to say that they don’t care about about school, their job, or their relationships.
-Despite saying that they don’t care, many people still care enough to continue moving forward and fulfilling their responsibilities in these areas of life.
+Individuals may experience moments in which they believe they don’t care anymore.
+They may experience stress and start to say that they don’t care about school, their job, or their relationships.
+Despite these sentiments, people often still care enough to continue moving forward and fulfilling their responsibilities in these areas of life.

+The word apathy comes from the Greek pathos, which means emotion.
+When a person experiences apathy, they may struggle to express emotion.
 Research suggests that apathy can be a symptom of some neurological and degenerative diseases, such as dementia, Parkinson's disease, and Alzheimer's disease.
+For example, Parkinson's disease is often accompanied by apathy in the form of a lack of motivation, interest, or emotional responsiveness.

-In distinguishing between occasional feelings of nonmotivation and apathy related to a disease, it may be helpful to consider that worry can be a sign that a person does care and that they have not given up.
-The brain’s frontal cortex tends to be active when we worry.
-When we are apathetic, the frontal cortex can begin to deteriorate or atrophy, and this tends to be a significant feature of diseases such as Alzheimer's.
+In distinguishing between occasional feelings of non-motivation and apathy related to a disease, it may be helpful to consider that worry can be a sign that a person does care and that they have not given up.
+The brain’s frontal cortex tends to be active when individuals worry.
+When people are apathetic, the frontal cortex can begin to deteriorate or atrophy, and this deterioration tends to be a significant feature of diseases such as Alzheimer's disease.
+However, not all people who experience apathy have dementia or brain atrophy.

-When someone is apathetic, they may feel disinterested and unmotivated.
-As a result, they may not care about their life or the things that are going on around them.
-In some contexts, apathy can be related to indifference, and it might not mean that something is necessarily wrong.
+When someone is apathetic, they may be disinterested and unmotivated.
+As a result, they may not care about their life or external stimuli.
+In some contexts, apathy can be related to indifference, and the symptom may not have anything to do with a challenge.
 For example, imagine that you are trying to decide what to do for dinner.
-You can either go out to a restaurant or you can make dinner.
-If both options sound equally palatable to you and you genuinely do not have a preference, you might feel apathetic, or indifferent, about your choices for dinner.
+You can either go out to a restaurant, or you can make dinner.
+If both options sound equally palatable to you and you genuinely do not have a preference, you might feel apathetic or indifferent about your choices for dinner.

-In this case, you genuinely might not care what you have to eat, and that’s a valid feeling.
+In this case, you genuinely might not care what you eat, which can be a valid state of mind.
 Feeling apathetic about two equally good dinner options does not mean you have stopped caring about every other aspect of your life.
-However, if you are experiencing relationship problems, performance concerns at work, and financial difficulty and you find yourself feeling apathetic about those things, this can be a different type of apathy that is characterized by a lack of emotion.
+However, if you are experiencing relationship problems, performance concerns at work, and financial difficulty and you find yourself apathetic about those areas of life, you may be experiencing a different type of apathy characterized by a lack of emotion.

-Apathy can prevent you from engaging in everyday activities that are essential for your quality of life, and it can negatively affect your choices.
-Apathy can also be a sign of a physical or mental health concern, so if you’re experiencing strong feelings of apathy, it may be worth investigating these feelings with a physician or mental health professional.
+Apathy can often prevent individuals from engaging in everyday activities that benefit their quality of life and negatively affect their choices.
+This state of mind can also be a sign of a physical or mental health concern, so if you’re experiencing strong apathy, it may be worth investigating these feelings with a physician or mental health professional.

 Feelings of apathy might not occur in isolation.
 Apathy is sometimes a symptom of another mental or physical health condition, so it may be helpful to explore the root cause with a professional.
-For treatment purposes, it can be important to separate apathy from mental health conditions that seem similar.
+For treatment purposes, a provider may help you separate apathy from mental health conditions that seem similar.
 For example, apathy is commonly confused with depression, but these conditions are distinct.

-Apathy and depression are often mistaken for one another, perhaps because they appear to show similar symptoms.
+Apathy and depression are often mistaken for one another, perhaps because they appear to show similar presentations.
 For example, someone who is living with depression may experience a diverse array of symptoms, including:

 - An overwhelming and pervasive sense of sadness that doesn’t go away